dfelinto/blender-manual/manual/modeling/meshes/editing/edge/edge_data.rst

 Edge Data
 *********

-Edges can have several different attributes that affect how certain other tools affect the mesh.
+Edges can have several different properties that affect how certain other tools affect the mesh.

-.. _modeling-edges-crease-subdivision:
 .. _bpy.ops.transform.edge_crease:

 Edge Crease